-In February 2020, the Florida State Board of Education adopted the Benchmarks for Excellent Student Thinking (B.E.S.T) Standards and approved the most aggressive 3-year timeline in Florida’s history for transitioning from the state’s current academic standards to these new standards.
-This rapid transition will require substantial changes to curriculum and assessment, placing a burden on all levels of the state’s education system.
-This project will support the Florida Department of Education in ensuring that the standards implementation uses a strategic approach, grounded in improvement science.
+In February 2020, The Florida State Board of Education adopted the Benchmarks for Excellent Student Thinking (B.E.S.T) Standards and approved the most aggressive 3-year timeline in Florida’s history for transitioning from the state’s current academic standards to the B.E.S.T.
+Standards.
+This rapid transition has required substantial changes to curriculum and assessment, placing a burden on all levels of the state’s education system.
+This project is supporting the Florida Department of Education in ensuring that the standards implementation uses a strategic approach grounded in improvement science.

-Short-term outcomes include increasing SEA staff knowledge to support REAs and LEAs in new Grades K–12 standards implementation.
-Midterm outcomes include an increase in SEA materials and assets to support educators and leaders in Grades K–12 standards implementation efforts.
-Long-term outcomes include full implementation of new Grades K–12 math and English language arts standards by the LEAs, schools, and classroom teachers.
+Short-term outcomes include increasing SEA staff knowledge to support REAs and LEAs in B.E.S.T.
+Standards implementation.
+Mid-term outcomes include an increase in SEA and LEA capacity to support the initial implementation of the B.E.S.T.
+Standards and increased materials and assets to support educators and leaders in B.E.S.T.
+Standards implementation efforts.
+Long-term outcomes include state and district capacity to support full implementation of the B.E.S.T.
+Standards by the districts, schools, and classroom teachers.